Share this post

 Wash just before using, not earlier.

-Produce 101: Peas, Beans, and Corn – Let’s talk about beans
+Produce 101: Peas, Beans, and Corn – Let’s Talk About Beans

 Beans, come in a multitude of colors.
-For this, we are going to focus on green and yellow.
+For this discussion we are going to focus on green and yellow.
 Yellow wax beans are related to green beans.
 In fact, they are really a green bean that is selectively bred for the color and allowed to mature to a full yellow state.

-Fresh snap beans, such as green bean and yellow wax beans, have three USDA grade standards, US Fancy, US #1 and US #2.
+Fresh snap beans, such as green bean and yellow wax beans, have three USDA grade standards, U.S. Fancy, U.S. #1 and U.S. #2.
 They are the most common snap beans we see today.

-These standards are based on uniformity of size and shape, varietal characteristics and an exterior that is free from damage.
+These standards are based on uniformity of size and shape, varietal characteristics, and an exterior that is free from damage.
 Specialty snap beans such as the Haricot Vert, do not have a USDA grade standard, but the handling and storage will be the same.
 It is a smaller and more slender variety of green bean.
-Look for beans that have a bright, vibrant color, are easily snapped, have a tender texture and are free from decay.
+Look for beans that have a bright, vibrant color, are easily snapped, have a tender texture, and are free from decay.

-Proper storage and handling of beans
+Proper Storage and Handling of Beans

 When storing snap beans, avoid getting them too cold, as they are extremely susceptible to chill damage.
 Brown (or rust) spots and pitting are the tell-tale signs of chill damage, and while still edible, will shorten the shelf life of your snap beans.
 Avoid rough handling, as they are also extremely vulnerable to bruising.
 You’ll want to keep these in the middle of your cooler (2) and wash them just before using.